vespCV/hornet3000/README.md

     * [Input 16MP CSI Camera](#input-16mp-csi-camera)
 * [To Do](#to-do)
 * [Acknowledgements](#acknowledgements)

-## Project Summary

-- This project aims to develop a robust and efficient computer vision model capable of accurately detecting Asian hornets (Vespa velutina) in real-time.
-- The model is trained on a comprehensive dataset of hornet images and deployed on a Raspberry Pi4 B for practical field use.

 ## Goal of the project
 **Aim:** Detection system using a Raspberry Pi 4 to capture images of Asian hornets with high accuracy (target: 95% accuracy, with a maximum of 5% false positives where other insects are misidentified as Asian hornets).
 These images will be used for reporting on waarnemingen.nl.